 Apart from three years of formal education and a few lectures at University College in London and Edinburgh, Alexander Graham Bell was self-taught.
 Not particularly a dexterous man, Bell was fortunate to come across a young mechanic, Thomas Watson, who assisted him in devising an electrical apparatus for transmitting sounds through electricity.
 Bell was granted patents for many of his telegraphs in April 1875, but it would take many more months until he obtained his most crucial patent of them all, the telephone.
 Since March 7, 1876, Bell has been officially acknowledged as the inventor of the telephone.

 42. John Philip Holland

 The idea of using submersible vehicles for military purposes started during the siege of Syracuse around 415 B.C.E.
-It would take many centuries after that until the United States Navy actually accepted its first underwater vessel proposed by John Philip Holland.
+It would take many centuries until the United States Navy accepted its first underwater vessel proposed by John Philip Holland.
 Educated at Limerick and immigrated to the United States from Ireland in 1872, Holland built his first small submarine called the Fenian Ram in 1879; this project was carried out under the directives of the Irish Fenian Society, who hoped to use the vehicle against Britain.